lewars1108/MechaCar_Statistical_Analysis-/README.md

 ## Study Design: MechaCar vs Competition

-Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
-In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.

-In your description, address the following questions:

-What metric or metrics are you going to test?
+### What metric or metrics are you going to test?

+-Fuel Efficiency (city)

+-Fuel Efficiency (highway)

+-Safety Rating

+-Cost

+-Vehicle Emissions

+-Average Maintenance Cost

-What is the null hypothesis or alternative hypothesis?
+### What is the null hypothesis or alternative hypothesis?

+Null Hypothesis: MechaCar is priced correctly based on its performance of key variables.

+Alternative Hypothesis: MechaCar is NOT priced correctly based on performance of key variables.

-What statistical test would you use to test the hypothesis?
+### What statistical test would you use to test the hypothesis?
 And why?

+To test this hypothesis I would use a multiple linear regression to determine which variables have the highest correlation/predictability.

-What data is needed to run the statistical test?
+### What data is needed to run the statistical test?

+I would need to collect all of the data for the other car companies as well as the data in my metrics that was not collected by MechaCar.